isaacs/blog.izs.me/src/posts/principle-of-most-restrictive-production.md

 than `x => someValue`, because the `()` admit the presence of additional parameters.

-Similarly, ternary conditionals often suggested by MRP when setting values.
+Similarly, ternary conditionals are often suggested by MRP when setting values.
 Instead of this:

 ```js
 // foo sticks around, could be used for anything